Existing customer? Login

 Organising and Positioning Equipment

 Bulk materials (which often come in loose, raw form) need organising and positioning to be stored effectively.
 While conveyor belts can filter for certain types of products, it’s also common to use industrial robots and balancers.
+The use of automated equipment, such as industrial robots, can significantly enhance the efficiency and accuracy of these tasks.

 Industrial robots can manage complex positioning and organising tasks such as picking and placing items on and off a conveyor.